ArminBonakdar/Validation-of-Markerless-Motion-Capture-System/README.md

 This project resulted in a peer-reviewed open-access paper:

-> Bonakdar, A., et al. (2024). *Ergonomic Risk Assessment in Manual Handling Tasks Using Markerless Optical Motion Capture*. **Journal of NeuroEngineering and Rehabilitation**.
+> Bonakdar, A., et al. (2024). *Validation of markerless vision-based motion capture for ergonomics risk assessment*. **International Journal of Industrial Ergonomics**.
 > 🔗 [Read the full article here](https://doi.org/10.1016/j.ergon.2025.103734)

-Study Overview:
+## Study Overview:
 Work-related musculoskeletal disorders (WMSDs) often result from awkward postures and heavy lifting.
 This project aimed to assess the potential of ML-OMC systems to estimate joint kinematics and calculate ergonomic scores accurately in such scenarios.

 Methodology